 You can use service keys to encrypt disks in a convenient and efficient manner.
 For more information, see Overview of KMS.

 Custom key, key ② shown in the following figure

 The encryption keys that you create.
 You have full permissions to create, rotate, and disable these keys, and define access control over these keys.

 You can use custom keys to encrypt disks in a flexible manner and increase the number of keys.
 For more information, see Overview of KMS.

 The following table describes the billing information of features and operations related to encryption.
 Make sure that your account balance is sufficient.
 Otherwise, operations that incur costs may fail.

-Note If you perform operations on a disk from the ECS console or by calling API operations in a region, the operations consume the KMS API quota within the region.
+If you perform operations on a disk in the ECS console or by calling API operations in a region, the operations consume the KMS API quota within the region.

 Yes.
 For more information, see Billing of KMS.